-Any changes made to 30-day refill prescriptions will increase the number of prescriptions and dispensing fees.
-However, provincial and territorial governments are currently setting limits in place to offset the cost.
+Any changes made to 30-day refill prescriptions will increase the number of prescriptions and may affect the dispensing fees.
+Provincial and territorial governments have addressed setting limits to offset the cost.
 Speak to your pharmacist about cost and billing, or consult the Ministry of Health for your jurisdiction.

 Are there any changes to how I should be managing my asthma at the moment?

 No, the current outbreak of coronavirus (COVID-19) does not require any change to what is normal good asthma control practices.
 People with asthma should be on a daily controller medication, so that they do not need to over rely on reliever medications.
 All people living with asthma should have and follow a written Asthma Action Plan and know how to use their medications accordingly.